Opening reception: Friday, January 7, 7:30 pm

 Windsor and Detroit area artists presented new and in-process works in all media (visual art, video, multi-media, installation and performance) working with the themes and materials suggested by the sites.

 Due to difficulties in securing donated vacant building spaces ( as well as utilities, heat and insurance costs), Artseen was “shelved” for the last 5 years.
 For 2011 Artseen bounced back (!) with a more intimate and miniaturized theme:

 For our 2011 ARTSEEN (our lucky 13th!), “All the ARTSEEN world is a shelf!” (…on the wall…at Artcite).
 With this we broke the #13 jinx, and we look forward to resuming our art occupations of vacant Windsor buildings for future Artseens!

-See ALL the shelves on our Flick set for the show:
+Click here to see All the shelves on our Flick set for the show.

 And visitors can buy one (or many) of the shelf-works!

 “ARTSEEN 13 – SHELF LIFE” is an exhibition AND a gallery FUN(d)raiser(R)(TM), so many of the shelf-works are up for grabs!
 A 30% commission is collected from sales proceeds during this special exhibition, so your purchases go towards supporting Artcite’s programming as well!.